abellok/Movie-List/README.md

 This can be useful for movie critics to keep the movies they watch organized, or for personal use.
 This project is of interest of me, because I love watching movies but tend to forget which movies I have watched, and my rating of them!

+## User Stories

+- As a user, I want to add a movie to a movie list